Trade Petition May Impact Solar Industry Players In A Material Way

 An aspect that is unclear now is if this action supersedes the earlier AD/CVD tariffs.
 The fate of those tariffs can change the industry dynamics.

 In terms of scope, the Chinese have already proven that imposing tariffs on China alone will not work.
-The last time US tried that path with antidumping and countervailing duties, it took Chinese manufacturers less than two years to circumvent the duties with production facilities in Southeast Asia.
+The last time the US tried that path with antidumping and countervailing duties, it took Chinese manufacturers less than two years to circumvent the duties with production facilities in Southeast Asia.

 However, banning Southeast Asia creates problems for players such as First Solar as the Company has its main manufacturing facility in Malaysia.
 Nevertheless.
-First Solar may still benefit as it has a facility in Ohio that it is currently being converted to manufacture the upcoming Series 6 modules.
+First Solar may still benefit as it has a facility in Ohio that is currently being converted to manufacture the upcoming Series 6 modules.
 First Solar may also try to get an exemption as a US company.

 While it is difficult to predict the exact scope, we will assume that the tariffs will apply to all products manufactured outside of the US.

 In terms of the size of the tariff, we find the call for $0.40 premium, at about 100% premium, absurd.
 However, a penalty in the $0.10 to $0.20 may be possible and also consistent with the current Ad/CVD regime.
-For the sake of discussion, we assume $0.20 per watt penalty for this discussion.
+For the sake of discussion, we assume a $0.20 per watt penalty for this discussion.

 In terms of the timeline, it appears that Q4 2017 may the earliest when the tariffs can kick in.
-If all involved companies build a one quarter stockpile ahead of the decision, the earliest impact of the tariffs will likely be not felt until Q1 2018.
+If all involved companies build a one-quarter stockpile ahead of the decision, the earliest impact of the tariffs will likely be not felt until Q1 2018.

 Based on the above assumptions, here are the impacts we see for the industry and the key players in the industry.

-US Utility Scale and Large Commercial Solar: This segment, which is highly cost sensitive, is likely to be the most impacted.
+US Utility Scale And Large Commercial Solar: This segment, which is highly cost sensitive, is likely to be the most impacted.
 Some developers with firm contracts with cancellation penalties could be in trouble.
-It would not be surprising if this segment drops precipitously in to 2 to 4 GW range depending on the amount of tariff free supply available.
+It would not be surprising if this segment drops precipitously into the 2 to 4 GW range depending on the amount of tariff free supply available.

 Residential and DG Solar: This segment, while not as cost sensitive as utility solar, could also see a big falloff from the forecasted 5 GW to about 3 GW.